djcarter85/codingblog/_posts/2019-01-26-string-formatting-in-dot-net.md

 ## Debugging

-If you use Visual Studio, then often you want to see the value of a variable in the debug window.
-By default VS will use the `ToString` method to format the object so you can see its value.
+When debugging, you often want to see the property values of a particular object.
+By default, the Visual Studio debug window will use the `ToString` method to format the object so you can see its value.

-Because the `ToString` method returns you the fully qualified type name by default, you may be tempted to override `ToString` for debugging reasons.
+You may be tempted to override `ToString` to make debugging easier (remember, the default implementation of `ToString` simply returns the type name).
 Don't do this!
 If you do, it is very easy for these string representations to find their way into your production code.
-Instead, read [this article](https://docs.microsoft.com/en-us/visualstudio/debugger/using-the-debuggerdisplay-attribute?view=vs-2017) to find out a better way of doing it using `System.Diagnostics.DebuggerDisplayAttribute`.
+Instead, read [this article](https://docs.microsoft.com/en-us/visualstudio/debugger/using-the-debuggerdisplay-attribute) to find out a better way of doing it using `System.Diagnostics.DebuggerDisplayAttribute`.

 ## Summary